porterclev/parking-app/docs/doc.md

 ### Purpose
-This document serves as a comprehensive guide for the development and understanding of the software project titled "Super Project X 3000".
+This document serves as a comprehensive guide for the development and understanding of the software project titled "parking-app".

 ### Audience
 The intended audience of this document includes project stakeholders, developers, testers, and anyone involved in the project lifecycle.